mahan-hosseini/AutoGaitA/CONTRIBUTING.md

 ## Credit

-We take credit seriously.
 Contributors are listed in the README, and contributions that materially shape the toolbox are acknowledged in future publications appropriately.
 If you would like to be listed differently — or not at all — just tell us.

 We are looking forward to your input and ideas 😊